-(WTNH) — With the potential for power outages during Tuesday’s snowstorm, be sure to stock up on supplies while you’re snowed in.
+(WTNH) — With the potential for power outages during Thursday’s snowstorm, be sure to stock up on supplies while you’re snowed in.
 Always keep a few snacks in your car as well just in case.

 People will be headed to the grocery store for the frenzied bread and milk stock up, but what else should you consider buying?